SimLab Golf

 Outdoor capable✓ (with shade)

-Our Score8.18.2
+Our Score8.99.2

 Where the ST Max Wins

 Price.
 At $2,195 vs $4,999, the ST Max costs $2,800 less upfront.
 That difference funds a quality enclosure, projector, hitting mat, and net — and still leaves money over.
+If your total budget is around $5,000, the ST Max lets you build a complete simulator; the R50 leaves you hitting into a net with data only.

 Game improvement software depth.
 Bag Mapping, Wedge Matrix, Skills Assessments, and Randomized Practice give you structured tools for deliberate practice.
 The R50’s practice features are solid but less deep on the improvement side.

-Where the R50 Wins
+Where the Garmin R50 Wins

 The Subscription Trade-Off